PabloAHM5/GetTickets_test/README.md

 # GetTickets Project

-Este proyecto está diseñado para consumir servicios GraphQL utilizando Axios en Node.js.
-Implementa el patrón de diseño Screenplay y sigue las tareas especificadas para consumir, procesar y reportar resultados de los tickets.
+This project is designed to consume GraphQL services using Axios in Node.js.
+It implements the Screenplay design pattern and follows the specified tasks to consume, process and report ticket results.

-## Requisitos
+## Requirements

 - Node.js (v14 o superior)
 - npm (v6 o superior)

-## Instalación
+## Installation

-1. Clona este repositorio:
+1. Clone this repository:

 git clone https://github.com/PabloAHM5/GetTickets_test

-2. Clona este repositorio:
+2. Install the dependencies:
+3.
 npm install

-## Estructura del Proyecto
-#### index.js: Punto de entrada principal del proyecto.
-Orquesta el flujo principal del programa.
+## Project Structure
+#### index.js: Main entry point of the project.
+It orchestrates the main flow of the program.
-#### actors/user.js: Define el actor que realizará las tareas.
+#### actors/user.js: Defines the actor that will perform the tasks.
-#### tasks/signIn.js: Realiza la tarea de autenticación y obtiene el token.
-#### tasks/getTickets.js: Realiza la tarea de obtener los tickets utilizando el token obtenido.
-#### questions/processTickets.js: Procesa y filtra la respuesta de los tickets.
-#### utils/report.js: Genera el reporte de los resultados.
+#### tasks/signIn.js: Performs the authentication task and obtains the token.
+#### tasks/getTickets.js: Performs the task of obtaining the tickets using the obtained token.
+#### questions/processTickets.js: Processes and filters the ticket response.
+#### utils/report.js: Generates the report of the results.

-## Uso
+## Usage
-Para ejecutar el proyecto, simplemente corre:
+To run the project, simply run:

 node index.js